torch.utils.data¶

 replacement (bool) – if

-, samples are drawn with replacement.
+True, samples are drawn with replacement.
 If not, they are drawn without replacement, which means that when a sample index is drawn for a row, it cannot be drawn again for that row.generator (Generator) – Generator used in sampling.

 Example